-What’s great about DIY recipes is that you can adapt them to your personal preferences, skin characteristics, seasonal needs, etc. For example, you can tinker with a moisturizer recipe to make it a bit heavier in the winter and then lighten up in the summer when the air isn’t as dry.
+What’s great about DIY recipes is that you can adapt them to your personal preferences, skin characteristics, and seasonal needs.
+For example, you can tinker with a moisturizer recipe to make it a bit heavier in the winter and then lighten up in the summer when the air isn’t as dry.
 There are so many different types of oils, including essential oils, to experiment with.
 Have fun and enjoy customizing with recipes to get just the right blend.

 Essential oils: These compounds are extracted from plants and have different properties depending on the plant.
 Want to calm away your stress, ward off athlete’s foot, or soothe a cough naturally?
 Look for essential oils with the properties you desire.
-Be sure that you dilute essential oils with a carrier oil before applying to your skin.
+Be sure that you dilute essential oils with a carrier oil before applying them to your skin.

 Carrier oils: Essential oils can be quite potent and often need to be diluted with a carrier oil.
 Coconut, olive, avocado, jojoba, and sweet almond oil are all wonderful choices, and each has beneficial properties.
-Look at the characteristics of the carrier oil to select one with the desire effects.
+Look at the characteristics of the carrier oil to select one with the desired effects.

 Essential Oils for Men

 These are all great essential oils for men:

 - Oakmoss: great scent with a masculine note

 - Clary sage: helps reduce stress and relaxation

 - Cedarwood: has anti-inflammatory and antiseptic qualities